PerfectlySoft/PerfectDocsUI/README.md

 ## Usage:

-Check out Master branch, the Perfect Docs repo should be already attached as a submodule.

-From here, if the toc.json has been formatted / completed correctly, the table of contents should load, and give access to all .md files.
+This is the Perfect Documentation template.
+Used in the generation of HTML documentation.